CATARACT FALLS: Big Water Tumbling Down Mount Tamalpais Ravine Exerts Mysterious Influence over Mind & Soul

 In droves you've all come out of the woodwork to worship at the shrine of Tlaloc, or some other mystical Water God.

-The best of the falls are appreciated right off the bat, no matter if you’re hiking from Rock Springs Trail off Ridgecrest Boulevard from up top, or starting your hike from the bottom of the ravine.
+The best of the falls is appreciated right off the bat, no matter if you’re hiking from Rock Springs Trail off Ridgecrest Boulevard from up top or starting your hike from the bottom of the ravine.
 A few hundred yards either way and you're in waterfalls heaven.

 Don't forget to give thanks and praise!